-This diverse branch delivers a broad range of services and manages key facilities in order to bring the community together and enhance community wellbeing.
-The Branch is comprised of the Community Development team, Subiaco Museum and Subiaco Library.
-These services incorporate youth, public art, community safety and crime prevention, disability, social inclusion, seniors, cultural diversity and volunteers.
+This diverse branch delivers a broad range of services and manages key facilities to bring the community together and enhance community wellbeing.
+The Branch is comprised of the Community Development team, Subiaco Museum and Subiaco (E H Parker) Library.
+These services incorporate youth, community safety and crime prevention, disability, social inclusion, seniors, cultural diversity and volunteers.
 The main activities of the branch include:

-- Providing a free, high quality seven days-a week Library service offering a range of activities and programmes that complement a diverse collection of both online and hardcopy resources - Operating the Subiaco Museum which records and shares the social history of the Subiaco area and maintains a collection of over 12,000 items - Administering and awarding community development grants and partnerships - Developing and implementing the City's Disability Access and Inclusion Plan - Coordinating volunteering opportunities throughout the City - Coordinating the sunset@subi concerts and other civic and community events such as ANZAC Day, Remembrance Day and NAIDOC Week celebrations - Developing and implementing child and family friendly programs, coordinating the Subiaco Voice of Youth (SVY) and Subiaco Kids Crew (SKC) - Providing events and activities to Seniors living in the City the opportunity to stay connected with each other - Administering, organising and running the City's annual Tim Winton Awards, Shaun Tan Awards and Photographic Awards - Hosting writers and artist evenings for the local community at Subiaco Library, as well as a range of events for children - Organising the Library's Housebound Delivery Service to extend the Library's resources to people who are unable to access the library in person - Working with community organisations to share information and support activities that enhance community wellbeing
+- Providing a free, high-quality seven days-a week library service offering a range of activities and programmes that complement a diverse collection of both online and hardcopy resources. - Operating the Subiaco Museum, which records and shares the social history of the Subiaco area and maintains a collection of over 12,000 items, including the City's art collection. - Administering and awarding community development grants, youth grants and partnerships. - Developing and implementing the City's Disability Access and Inclusion Plan. - Coordinating volunteering opportunities throughout the City. - Coordinating the sunset@subi concerts and other civic and community events such as ANZAC Day, Remembrance Day and NAIDOC Week celebrations. - Developing and implementing child and family-friendly programs, coordinating the Subiaco Voice of Youth (SVY) and Subiaco Kids Crew (SKC). - Providing events and activities to seniors living in the City, facilitating an opportunity to stay connected with each other. - Administering, organising and running the City's annual awards, including the Shaun Tan Award for Young Artists, the Craig Silvey Award for Young Writers and the Photographic Awards. - Hosting writers and artist evenings for the local community at Subiaco Library, as well as a range of events for children. - Organising the Books on Wheels service to patrons who are unable to access the library in person. - Working with community organisations to share information and support activities that enhance community wellbeing and safety. - Developing and delivering the City's first Reflect Reconciliation Action Plan.